Youth mentoring: Meta-analysis

 One method of determining how effective mentoring relationships have become is with the use of meta-analysis.
 Meta-analysis allows a researcher to synthesize several studies and has been said to provide an unbiased, objective, and quantifiable method to test for significant differences in the results found across studies.
 Two studies using this method are presented below.

 In a meta-analysis of 55 studies on mentoring programs, the overall effectiveness of mentoring as well as the factors relating to variation in mentoring effects were studied.
 In this study, articles found on popular databases as well as possible search engines (such as Yahoo, etc.) that were published between 1970 and 1998 were selected and evaluated.
 Findings from this meta-analysis indicated that there was an overall positive, though modest, effect from mentoring.
 The effect appeared to be especially beneficial for youth classified as "at risk" (see at-risk students) or "disadvantaged".
 Within this context, such student populations included youth in foster care, academically underachieving youth, youth with incarcerated guardians, youth involved in the juvenile justice system, disabled youth, and youth with children.
 Further findings indicated that effect size may be increased with the use of specific strategies and practices, such as providing continual support and structure to the mentor and relationship.
-It is important to note, however, that this study cannot imply causality and further research is recommended to explore this relationship.
+That this study cannot imply causality and further research is recommended to explore this relationship.

 In another meta-analysis, 39 articles published between 1970 and 2005 were analyzed.
 Articles were required to measure a quantifiable effect on either delinquency, aggression, substance use, or academic achievement.
 The overall effects were found to be positive with delinquency as well as with the other outcomes studied.
 Effects were stronger with the delinquent and aggressive outcomes, while still remaining moderate with the group measuring substance use and academic achievement.
 This suggests that mentoring programs are especially effective with delinquent behavior.